CynthiaP7/Brewery-Project1-Group6/README.md

 # Our Company

     Brews and Crews was the culmination of desire and practicality.
-With our wonderful API, you can find up to 50 breweries across the 48 continuous states of good -ol America, letting you appreciate
+With our wonderful GoogleMapsTM powered GPS, you can find up to
+    50 breweries across the 48 continuous states of good -ol America, letting you appreciate all that America has to offer.
+    With convienence.

 # The Trio of Devs